 Cloud security threats are pushing organizations to develop formal cloud application security programs to address these new waves of threats.
 But the impact of innovations like the cloud and DevOps on application security and the need to protect an increasingly vulnerable software supply chain requires a new approach.

 There are many real-life examples of what can happen if you don’t prioritize security issues in the cloud.
-This article will discuss 8 of the most dangerous cloud application security threats that you should look out for in 2023 (for additional reference, OWASP has a similar list outlining their projected top 10 web application security risks for 2023).
-Let us explore each of these 8 cloud application threats in detail and discuss strategies to help secure your cloud applications against them in 2023 and beyond.
+This article will discuss 8 of the most dangerous cloud application security threats you should look out for (for additional reference, OWASP has a similar list outlining their projected top 10 web application security risks).
+Let us explore these 8 cloud application threats in detail and discuss strategies to help secure your cloud applications against them all-year round.

 1. Vulnerable or Outdated Components